2shiraz/2shiraz/README.md

 - 👋 Hi, I’m Shiraz Khan
-- 👀 I’m interested in JS ( ReactJS , NextJS ) and PHP ( Backend )
+- 👀 I’m interested in JS ( ReactJS , NextJS )
-- 🌱 I’m currently learning NextJS
 - 📫 How to reach me RetrQ#0395

 <!---